DegateCommunity/DegateUpdates/README.md

 To create a release/pre-release you need to:
 - Check deploy scripts (mostly URL links, like ifw ones).
 - Change the version in the VERSION file of the main Degate repository (add a release date).
+- Set the version and release date in the CHANGELOG.md file.
 - Merge the develop branch in the master branch (also in the release and hotfix branches).
 - Trigger manually the three github actions : "Windows deploy", "Linux deploy" and "Mac deploy".
 - Create a new release/pre-release with the proper version tag.